AI Computer Institute

 Finally, the ethical dimensions: facial recognition in public spaces (deployed in several Indian cities), algorithmic bias in loan approvals and hiring, deepfakes in political campaigns, and data sovereignty questions about where Indian citizens' data should be stored.
 These are not just technical problems — they require CS expertise combined with ethics, law, and social science.
 The best engineers of the future will be those who understand both the technical implementation AND the societal implications.
 Your study of lie groups and symmetries: continuous groups in deep learning and geometric computing is one step on that path.

-Question 1: What is the computational complexity (Big O notation) of lie groups and symmetries: continuous groups in deep learning and geometric computing in best case, average case, and worst case?
-Why does it matter?
+Question 1: Explain lie groups and symmetries: continuous groups in deep learning and geometric computing in your own words.
+What problem does it solve, and why is it better than the alternatives?

-Question 2: Formally specify the correctness properties of lie groups and symmetries: continuous groups in deep learning and geometric computing.
-What invariants must hold?
-How would you prove them mathematically?
+Question 3: What are the limitations or failure cases of lie groups and symmetries: continuous groups in deep learning and geometric computing?
+When should you NOT use it?

 Key Vocabulary